-- Damage to other organs, such as bowel, ureters or bladder.
+- Damage to other organs, such as bowel, ureters or bladder, or vascular injury.
 0.5-2% risk is generally quoted.
 The risk is said to be slightly higher with total laparoscopic hysterectomy.
-The more difficult the hysterectomy the more likely this is.
+The more difficult the hysterectomy the higher the risk.

 - Blood clots in the legs, going to the lungs – pulmonary embolism.
 Very rare.
 We’ll thin the blood if there’s an increased risk of this.

 - Anaesthetic complications.
-Modern anaesthesia is very safe.
+However, modern anaesthesia is very safe.

 - Very rarely, severe problems or deaths occur.
 The overall risk is 1/10,000, and there will generally be a pre-existing health problem.
-There is no more risk of this than living your life normally.
+There is no more risk of this outcome than living your life normally for a few days.

 Recovery is highly variable depending upon patient, pre-existing health, type of hysterectomy, and other factors.
 Recovery in two weeks or so is not unusual in vaginal or laparoscopic hysterectomy.
 Recovery can take up to 2-3 months if open surgery is needed eg. for massive fibroids.
 Recovery can also be delayed if an infection or other complication occurs afterwards.
 For most of our patients, the average recovery is 2-3 weeks for vaginal & laparoscopic hysterectomy and 6 weeks for open hysterectomy.